LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/arrays.rst

    Console.WriteLine("Average grade: " + avg);

 We suggest you try running this version of the gradebook program called ``ArrayGradebook`` in Visual Studio.
-This program lives in the `csharp-web-dev-lsn2controlflowandcollections <https://github.com/LaunchCodeEducation/csharp-web-dev-lsn2controlflowandcollections>`_ repository.
+This program lives in the `csharp-web-dev-controlflowandcollections <https://github.com/LaunchCodeEducation/csharp-web-dev-controlflowandcollections>`_ repository.
 If you haven't forked and cloned the repository, you should do so now.

 .. index:: ! bracket notation